pygeo/pycmbs/docsrc/source/installation.rst

 Installation of stable version from a *tarball*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install specific version of pycmbs from a *tarball* from the download site (TBD LINK).
+You can install specific version of pycmbs from a *tarball* from the `download site <https://code.zmaw.de/projects/pycmbs/files>`_ .
 All dependencies must have been installed before.

 After you have obtained the pyCMBS code from a *tarball*, then first extract the archive into some new directory::